tpperez/nextjs_template/docs/testing.md

 **Test Organization Strategy:**

 Tests are co-located with their implementations and follow consistent naming patterns.
-The Pokemon examples demonstrate how to structure tests for maintainability and clarity, with clear separation between component behavior, hook logic, and service integration.
+The examples demonstrate how to structure tests for maintainability and clarity, with clear separation between component behavior, hook logic, and service integration.

 ---